 January 11, 2018

-The team traveled 17 days to the Sahrawi camps to lead interviews, focus group discussions and observations with various stakeholders, namely the Sahrawi Red Crescent (MLRS), WFP, UNHCR, Sahrawi authorities, among others.
-DARA also implemented and innovative participatory methodology called Photovoice, where participants were asked to give their point of view of their nutrition situation using photography.
+The team spent 17 days at the Sahrawi camps to lead interviews, focus group discussions and observations with various stakeholders, namely the Sahrawi Red Crescent (MLRS), WFP, UNHCR and the Sahrawi authorities, among others.
+DARA also implemented an innovative participatory methodology called Photovoice, where participants were asked to give their point of view of their nutrition situation using photography.
 Various focus group discussions were held where each participant brought their photographs and discussed them based on indications given by the evaluation team members.
 This methodology was complemented by a Storytelling phase where a photographer took pictures of the surroundings accompanied by one-on-one interviews to illustrate the visuals.